Uruguay wins, Colombia draws in troubled round of qualifiers - WHIZ News

 Uruguay’s veteran strike duo of Edinson Cavani and Luis Suárez was out for the encounter, but Óscar Tabárez’s team had little trouble against a weak Bolivia lineup.

 Giorgian de Arrascaeta opened the scoring in the 17th minute from close range.
-Federico Valverde doubled the lead in the 31st with a free kick from the left edge of the box.
-Agustin Alvares added a third, his first for the national team, in the 47th.
+Federico Valverde doubled the lead in the 31st with a free kick from the left edge of the box and Agustin Alvares added a third, his first for the national team, in the 47th.

 Bolivia responded with a goal by Marcelo Martins in the 59th after a mistake by the Uruguayan defense.
-But Uruguay responded eight minutes later from the spot with de Arrascaeta.
+But Uruguay scored again eight minutes later from the spot.

 Cavani missed the match because of travel restrictions imposed by Manchester United, and Suárez was injured.

+“Little by little the result came,” Tabárez said.
+“We didn’t suffer at the end, but they improved.
+Now we are better positioned on the table.”

-Uruguay’s next match is against Ecuador in Montevideo on Thursday.
+Uruguay’s next match is against third place Ecuador in Montevideo on Thursday.
 Bolivia will next play in Argentina.

 PARAGUAY 1-1 COLOMBIA